 Keeping everything chugging along, the giraffe also breathes at a relatively slow rate.
 Its enlarged lungs compensate for the trachea's extensive length, as the air travels up that long highway of a neck.

-For more information about giraffes, visit the links on the next page.
+For more information about giraffes, visit the links below.